garyBG/garyBG.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Full name is Guiragos, but Gary and/or GG are much easier to pronounce.
+CHeck for Changes>Full name is Guiragos, but Gary and/or GG are much easier to pronounce.
 Born and raised in Plovdiv, Bulgaria but of Greek and Armenian heritage.

 Currently, an undergraduate at UW Bothell pursuing a double degree in CSSE (Computer Science & Software Engineering) and MTV ( Mathematical Thinking and Data Analysis) to be completed in 2022.